-Vaccines - No current vaccines are available, but candidates against MERS-CoV are in development, which may assist in preventing the development of a COVID-19 vaccine.
-There is some discussion of vaccines becoming available within 1+ years.
-Dr. Tony Fauci, the director of the National Institute of Allergy and Infectious Diseases and arguably the smartest member of Trump's task force says the flu vaccine will not work for COVID-19 and may increase the risk of getting Coronavirus.
+Vaccines - Vaccines are available, and additional candidates against MERS-CoV are in development, which may assist in limiting more severe COVID-19 symptoms.
+Dr. Tony Fauci, the director of the National Institute of Allergy and Infectious Diseases and arguably the smartest member of The Covid task force says the flu vaccine will not work for COVID-19 and may increase the risk of getting Coronavirus.